Struggle for political control over Samoa to continue in courts | Loop Samoa

 "For these reasons, these decisions will be appealed," he said.

-According to Tuilaepa 28 election petitions were filed after the elections as well as 28 counter suits, and all need to be dealt with by the courts.
+According to Tuilaepa, 28 election petitions were filed after the elections as well as 28 counter suits, and all needed to be dealt with by the courts.

 He also revealed 19 more cases had been filed last Friday by HRPP against the FAST party.